apostrophecms/apostrophe-documentation/modules/apostrophe-module/README.md

 name is emitted with `emit`.
 As a shortcut, you may optionally pass a function as a third argument.
 That function becomes a method of your module called `methodName`.
 This is exactly the same as defining it the normal way.
+Arguments passed into the `emit` method after the event name will be passed into `methodName`.

 Your method may return a promise.
 If it does, the next event handler method will not begin running until your